fa1sel/GAn/README.md

-# GAn
+# GAN
-simple frontend for the gan based urdu text generator
+simple frontend for the gan based urdu text generator using html, css javascript and flask as a server.